MicrosoftDocs/Devices-docs/surface/surface-security.md

 ## References

 1. Surface Go and Surface Go 2 use a third-party UEFI and do not support DFCI.
-DFCI is currently available for Surface Laptop Studio, Surface Pro 8, Surface Go 3, Surface Laptop 4, Surface Laptop Go, Surface Book 3, Surface Laptop 3, Surface Pro 7+, Surface Pro 7, and Surface Pro X.
+DFCI is currently available for Surface Laptop SE, Surface Laptop Studio, Surface Pro 8, Surface Go 3, Surface Laptop 4, Surface Laptop Go, Surface Book 3, Surface Laptop 3, Surface Pro 7+, Surface Pro 7, and Surface Pro X.

 ## Learn more